Watering of Trees & Shrubs

 For the first few months of the growing season after a tree is planted the tree draws most of its moisture from the root ball.
 The root ball can dry out in only a day or two, therefore it is critical to apply the water to the root ball area of the tree by either a soaker hose system or using a hose with the water rate at an extremely slow rate (to avoid runoff) and by the moving the hose periodically.
 The ideal amount of water per week should be in the 1-inch volume.

 Residents are encouraged to water weekly newly planted trees in front of their homes to ensure their survival.

 Even after trees are well established, they should be watered generously during periods of drought.
 The top 8-12 inches of the soil should be kept moist around trees during periods of drought, at least as far as the branches spread (drip line).

 It is impossible to provide a formula on how much or how often to water a tree to keep the upper 8-12 inches of soil moist.
 The amount of water required will vary with local site conditions, but without adequate rainfall, established trees may need watering as often as every 10-14 days or 1 inch weekly.
 A soaker hose system or using a hose with an extremely low water rate can be used.

 - If the ground is level, simply let an open hose run on the ground at an extremely slow water rate (avoid runoff) and reposition it periodically to get good distribution.
-A soaker hose if allowed is good method.
+A soaker hose, if allowed, is a good method.

 - If the ground slopes severely, a root-watering needle may be necessary.
 Insert the needle no more than 6 inches into the ground and reposition it frequently since it moistens a small area around the insertion point.

-All watering must strictly comply with all City of Geneva water conservation regulations.
+All watering must strictly comply with all City's water conservation regulations.